pulibrary/allsearch_frontend/docs/new_tray.md

 1. Configure the tray's icon in src/config/ScopeIconMap.ts.
 If the icon isn't in assets/app.css, add it there.
 You can find the appropriate value in [orangelight](https://github.com/pulibrary/orangelight/blob/main/app/assets/stylesheets/icons/variables.scss).
-1. Add the tray in the correct location in src/models/TrayOrder.ts.